madhav2391/dependabot-dashboard/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+## Environment variables

+to run the dockerise application create a .env file in the folder you want to run and it needs to have REACT_APP_ORGANISATION_NAME,REACT_APP_TOKEN variable values.
+Do remeber no spaces in .env file

+For dev server
+docker build: docker build . -t dependabot docker run: docker run --env-file ./.env  -p 3000:3000 --name apps dependabot

 ## Available Scripts

 In the project directory, you can run: